Manoharesh/Board_meeting_analyzer/README.md

 The core gap: no system converts live conversation into durable, structured, and retrievable organizational memory.

 6. Our Solution
-BoardMemory AI creates an end-to-end meeting intelligence pipeline:
+MeetMind creates an end-to-end meeting intelligence pipeline:

 Capture live meeting audio
 Transcribe continuously